x95castle1/convention-server-accelerator/README.md

     - `MY-REGISTRY-USER` is the user with write access to MY-REGISTRY.
     - `MY-REGISTRY-PASSWORD` is the password for `MY-REGISTRY-USER`.
     - `MY-REGISTRY` is your own registry.
-    - `VERSION` is your Multi-Purpose-Convention-Server version.
+    - `VERSION` is your multi-purpose-convention-server version.
 For example, `0.4.0`.
     - `TARGET-REPOSITORY` is your target repository, a directory or repository on `MY-REGISTRY` that serves as the location for the installation files for the conventions.